Indigo-Wah/2nd-brain/README.md

 ## GitHub

 This repo may be available on GitHub but is not built for GitHub...
-It is built for Obsidian and uses the associated Obsidian flavor of MarkDown.
-Feel free to clone this done into Obsidian or a MarkDown viewer with support for this flavor for best viewing experience.
+It is built for Obsidian and uses the associated Obsidian flavor of Markdown.
+Feel free to clone this done into Obsidian or a Markdown viewer with support for this flavor for best viewing experience.